What's the timetable?

 Will the project damage birds?

-Huge numbers of wading, migratory and resident birds live in and around
+Huge numbers of wading, migratory and resident birds live in and around the harbour.

-fish breeding sanctuaries in the slower water at the base of the turbines.
+breeding sanctuaries in the slower water at the base of the turbines.
 The panorama

 photo below contains thousands of wading birds.